TammyDahl/DisasterResponseTweetClassifier/README.md

 ## Predicting Natural Disaster Tweets Using Binary Classification

 This is a group project for a machine learning class at San Diego State.
 We are basing our project on the Kaggle competition [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview)

+Group Members: Tammy Dahl, Tommy Kieu, Kyle Krick, Roger Reinhardt, Jordan Spencer

 These notebooks may be run on [jupyterhub.sdsu.edu](https://jupyterhub.sdsu.edu) with the PyTorch notebook and 1 GPU.